-Our current Administration has set a course for achieving transformational change through modernizing our electronic government.
-This paper outlines how to become compliant with this Federal directive.
+Our current Federal Administration has set a course for achieving transformational change through modernizing electronic government.
+This paper outlines how to become compliant.

 What's in this Guide